CamSoper/CamTheGeek/README.md

 # CamTheGeek
 This is my general utilities class library.
 Right now, there's only the one class in the library.
-Looking to add more
+Will add more as they come up.
+I welcome contributions.

 ## GenericWebApiClient Usage